What is Data Schema? Types, Examples and Best Practices for 2025

 A data schema is the blueprint that defines how data is organized, structured, and related in a database or pipeline.

-It tells your systems and your teams what to expect from each dataset.
+It tells your systems and your teams what to expect from each dataset and what components build that specific piece of information.

 Take a healthcare analytics platform, for example.